-The Government announced a £330bn package of support to businesses.
+The Government announced an initial £330bn package of support to businesses on 17 March.
 Please make sure to keep checking the following websites:

 - Canterbury City Council Business Support Hub